-While there are several reasons that explain why your team might do off-the-clock work, some stand out from the rest.
+While there are several reasons why your team might do off-the-clock work, some stand out from the rest.

 Here are some of the most common reasons why employees work off the clock and how to remedy them:

 - Pressure From Management.
-When deadlines are critical but there is not enough time to complete work, employees may feel obligated to get their work done even if this means staying over their schedules.
-For example, if an employee’s boss assigns her a task that must be completed by the end of the business day and the employee is unable to finish the task, she may feel pressured to get it done before the next day.
-This can lead to encouraging the employee to clock out and finish the task off the clock to make her manager happy and reduce the chances of losing her job.
+When deadlines are critical but there is not enough time to complete work, employees may feel obligated to get their job duties done, even if this means staying over their schedules.
+One common example of this is when the boss assigns a task to a salaried employee that must be completed by the end of the workday.
+If the employee is unable to finish the task, they may feel pressured to get it done before the next day, so they’ll stay late to finish the project, which usually ends up being unpaid overtime.
+This can encourage the employee to work off the clock to finish the task and to make their manager happy and reduce the chances of losing their job.
 However, pressure from management should be discouraged.

 - Catching up on work.
-One of the main reasons employees tend to work off the clock is to catch up with work or to finish a project.
+One of the main reasons employees tend to work off the clock is to catch up with work or finish a project.
 Instead of asking to work overtime or to have the task completed the following day, your employee may believe that it will be more beneficial to take the initiative to finish the project or task right away.
-Some employees also use this unapproved time to get ahead in an effort to outshine their co-workers.
-However, this often is an ineffective method for appearing efficient as the employee ends up taking more time to complete the same task as others.
+Some employees also use these unapproved and unpaid hours to get ahead to outshine their co-workers.
+However, this is often an ineffective method for appearing efficient as the employee ends up taking more time to complete the same task than others.
 Instead, managers and employees should discuss issues with workload and performance.

 - Work Preparations.
 Many employers often do not consider that employees also need time to prepare for work.
 For example, this may include reading work emails or bulletin boards to stay up-to-date on tasks that need to be completed for the day.
-Preparing work for the next day after the shift is complete can also count as off-the-clock work.
+Cleaning up your workspace and preparing work for the next day after the shift is complete can also count as working off the clock.
 However, it’s important for small business owners to prevent these situations by providing training for all employees and reviewing off-the-clock policies so that everyone understands what defines that type of work and how to record time correctly.

-Working beyond permitted shift hours can also pose a legal issue for the company.
+Working off the clock can also pose a legal issue for the company.
 That’s because employees can easily dispute pay for the time they worked at a later date and even be injured.

-For example, if an employer’s insurance only covers non-exempt employees for injuries occurred during their schedules or normal business hours but the employee gets injured while working off the clock, the employer may be liable to cover the employee’s expenses if they are sued.
-The employee could also file a lawsuit for unpaid wages against the employer.
-The company will then have to pay not only legal fees but pay higher settlement fees than if they had paid the employee for working overtime in the first place.
+For example, when an employer’s insurance only covers non-exempt employees for injuries that occurred during their schedules or regular business hours.
+If the employee gets injured while working off the clock at the employer’s premises, the employer may be liable to cover the employee’s expenses if they are sued.
+Also, as we already said, the employee could file a lawsuit for back wages against the employer.
+The company will then have to pay not only legal and attorney’s fees but pay higher settlement fees than if they had paid the employee for working overtime in the first place.

-Moreover, it is critical to note that it is against the law for a company to make a non-exempt employee work off the clock and not compensate them for their work.
-The Fair Labor Standards Act requires employers to pay non-exempt employees at least minimum wage for the hours they work and time and a half for any hours worked over 40 hours during the week.
+Moreover, it is critical to note that it is against federal law for a company to make a non-exempt employee work off the clock and not compensate them for their work.
+The Fair Labor Standards Act (FLSA) requires employers to pay non-exempt workers at least minimum wage for the hours worked and time and a half of their regular rate for any hours worked over 40 hours in the workweek.

 Employee morale is also at risk when employees work off the clock.
 That’s because being overworked and underpaid only works to decrease employee morale.
-When employees work their scheduled hours but aren’t recognized for getting projects complete or very important tasks done that impacts the business or team, they may get discouraged and eventually lower their performance.
+When employees work their scheduled hours but aren’t recognized completing projects or very important tasks done that impact the business or team, they may get discouraged and eventually lower their performance.

 This also doesn’t help that they aren’t getting the basic pay for their services.
 It also may lead to a pattern where the employee doesn’t perform the task as expected.
-Small business owners should take the steps to work at boosting employee morale by recognizing staff for improved performance.
+Small business owners should take the necessary steps to boost employee morale by recognizing staff for improved performance.

 Working off the clock can also have an adverse impact on small business payroll.
 That’s because when an employee works off the clock, the actual work hours aren’t being recorded, and this can lead to inaccurate payroll record keeping.